Code-Institute-Submissions/ci_milestone_project_2_noahs_ark_animal_roundup/README.md

 #### User Stories
 As a child or an adult user of the game, I want:
-1. It to be easy to understand and easy to work out how to play.
+1. It is easy to understand and easy to work out how to play.
 2. Audio and visual feedback so that I know when I have clicked on something.
 3. Positive audio feedback when I complete a step in the game (for example when I find a matching pair of cards), because this increases my enjoyment from playing.
 4. Images that I recognise so that I understand when I have achieved something in the game.